 Parents/Legal Guardians are provided reports after the formal evaluation and results/recommendations are discussed in order to ensure a team approach to therapy.
 All treatment sessions offer one-on-one interactions with a licensed therapist in a private office to ensure most optimal outcomes and HIPAA compliance.
 Family involvement is strongly encouraged and carry-over activities are provided on a regular basis to ensure generalization of therapeutic progress.

 Therapy Center of Buda is proud to be able to provide affordable consultations and guidance for families in unique circumstances.
 Amy, clinic director and owner, is an AuDHDer (Autistic and ADHD) and is our lead speech-language pathologist.
 Her special focus includes Autism, ADHD, and trauma that is common amongst AuDHDer, Autistic, and ADHDer communities.
 She also provides formal evaluations to identify if an individual is Autistic.
-Testing is strength-based and includes affirming modification of the Autism Diagnostic Observation Schedule- Second Edition (ADOS-2) testing or the Gilliam Autism Rating Scale-2 for formal identification.
-We practice the neurodiversity model and offer affirming therapies to all of our clients; neurotypical and neurodivergent alike.
+You may learn more about Autism/PDA testing HERE.
+We practice the neurodiversity model and offer affirming therapies to all of our clients.
 TCOB proudly is a founding practice of the Therapist Neurodiversity Collective.

 The neurodiversity model of therapy values all minds and acknowledges that variations in thinking are natural and endless.
 In this mindset we focus on the strengths of the client rather that pathologize "deficits."